williamrcolwell/ELK-Container-Setup/README.md

 Metricbeat

 These Beats allow us to collect the following information from each machine:

--Filebeat: This monitors logs files and/or other locations you specify.
+Filebeat: This monitors logs files and/or other locations you specify.
 This will detect changes to the file system and in this case specifically Apache logs.

--Metricbeat: This will monitor and collect information regarding changes in the system.
-We will use this monitor for sudo priviledges, CPU usage, and more.
+Metricbeat: This will monitor and collect information regarding changes in the system.
+We will use this monitor for sudo priviledges, CPU usage, etc.

 # Using the Playbook